 And then for the big finale, we’re back into the classic ‘ragtag team of Judges versus giant army’ fight, with the bonus of that ragtag team being super efficient, and the big bad being someone who we’ve really come to hate by this point in the story!

 'Bad' Bob Booth.
-Any similarities to actual US Presidents are entirely coincidental. :)
+Any similarities to actual US Presidents are entirely coincidental. :) Art by Carlos Ezquerra |

 One last note to mention the Prologue again.
-Taken apart, Connections is an odd story in which various not-so nice people muck about with a box, which ultimately ends up in the hands of the judges – where it was always meant to end up.
+Taken on its own, Connections is an odd story in which various not-so nice people muck about with a box, which ultimately ends up in the hands of the judges – where it was always meant to end up.
 In that sense, it’s a lot like a Coen Brothers movie.
 Also like those celebrated movie makers, Wagner and Walker craft such a beautiful story that you never care that it could’ve been told in a one-page flashback.
 I think it’s the rain that does it.
 Sets up a beautiful mood, and makes it easier to swallow the dreams and premonitions that plague Dredd throughout.
 This, for me, is Walker’s finest Dredd hour.

-Art by Kev Walker
+SO MUCH RAIN Art by Kev Walker |

 Story: 9/10 I know, I know, an origin story is just such an obvious thing to pick as 'best'.
 And this one has a lot of exposition-y bits in it.
 But gruddammit if Wagner doesn't pull off a miracle of making you feel like you're really reading about the origins of Dredd's world, and even his own youth, while not actually doing anything other than telling a rollicking tale that combines history, politics and bad dudes fighting each other in the desert.
 I will agree that it's not as good as that other 'Origins' story by Wagner & Ezquerra - Strontium Dog: Portrait of a Mutant.

-: 10/10 - not much to argue about here: you've got Walker AND Ezquerra at the peak of their powers.
+Art: 10/10 - not much to argue about here: you've got Walker AND Ezquerra at the peak of their powers.

-: So much legacy!
+Legacy: So much legacy!
 From writer John Wagner’s point of view, this story essentially set up the next decade of Dredd’s character, not to mention a ton of plot points for the wider story of Judge Dredd the strip.
 It all spins out from the final episode, in which present-day Dredd gets to meet Judge Fargo one last time.
 The great man confesses that his concept of the Judges ruling everyone, and perhaps even the concept of ‘judge, jury and executioner all in one’ was not meant to last forever.
-And this fans the flames of doubt in the system for Dredd, a man with a long history of having doubts.
+And this fans the flames of doubt in the system for Dredd, a man with a long history of having doubts anyway.

 The initial focus of those doubts is about Mega City One’s law against mutants.
 Which leads into the strips first set of recurring characters, the Fargo clan.
 They’ll appear again soon, setting off the next Mega epic - Tour of Duty, which in turn leads more or less directly into Day of Chaos, which itself upended Mega City One more than even the Apocalypse War.

 Even Bad Bob Booth hasn't gone away entirely.
-TC Eglington had a great crack at exploring the people who loved Booth enough to make him president, in super timley Trump-comparison fashion.
+TC Eglington had a great crack at exploring the people who loved Booth enough to make him president, in super timely Trump-comparison fashion.
 His series of shorter tales about 'the Sons of Booth' is almost an epic in itself.
 Almost.

 Finally, spare a thought for young Judge Logan, Dredd’s assistant, who first appears in Origins and has a starring role as the Judge who won’t stop getting blown up, but also just won't die.
 He’ll stick around for quite some time...

 He's going to go far, that boy.
+Art by Carlos Ezquerra |

 Overall Score: 19.6 out of 20